Farm Transfer to Promote and Perpetuate Sustainable Agriculture in the Midwest and Central Plains

 Project Team: Julia Valliant, James Farmer, Mary Fund, Kathy Ruhf, Kevin Gibson, Wyatt Fraas and Maria Marshall.

-Institutional Partners: Indiana University Ostrom Workshop, Kansas Rural Center, Land For Good, Center for Rural Affairs and Purdue University
+Institutional Partners: Indiana University Ostrom Workshop, Kansas Rural Center, Land For Good, Center for Rural Affairs, and Purdue University Institute for Family Business

-Funder: United States Department of Agriculture: Sustainable Agriculture Research and Education: North Central Region grant # LNC16-377
+Funder: United States Department of Agriculture: Sustainable Agriculture Research and Education: North Central Region, Project #LNC16-377

 Anderson, Darrell.
 (2019, 15-19 July).
 Farm to Fork.
 The Road to Transition.